typedb/typedb-docs/08-schema/01-concepts.md

 <!-- !!! synced with codeKeywordsToLink -->
 ## Undefine
-As the name suggests, the `undefine` keyword is used to remove the definition of a type or its association with other types from the schema.
+As the name suggests, we use the `undefine` keyword to remove the definition of a type or its association with other types from the schema.

 <div class="note">
 [Important]